lstappen/SCORE/README.md

 - non-off-the-shelf python packages: mmatplotlib, librosa, imageio, PIL
 - Store the data in data/, using a separate directory for 'women' and 'men' tennis players.
 - Create a directory 'tools' in the main directory and add openXBOW.jar (https://github.com/openXBOW/openXBOW).
+- For the extraction of Deep Spectrum features install Deep Spectrum according to https://github.com/DeepSpectrum/DeepSpectrum.
+After installation activate the virtual environment before extracting features with the 'extract_features.py' and the parameter '-f ds'

 ## 3. Run experiments
 The .csv features are serialised and stored as data objects (./features/pkl/$feature_type$/\*.pkl) for every feature/label combination.
 All experiment parameters (including network hyperparameters) can be adjusted in config.py.